 Deciding to Change Behaviors

 The next day, Rick arrived at the office 15 minutes early with a renewed sense of purpose and direction.
-He looked over his lists from the previous evening, and decided to expand upon the last one:
+He looked over his lists from the previous evening, and decided to expand upon that last list:

 - Responsibility: Complete tickets.
 Don’t hand off until I’ve done my due diligence.
 Treat customers with respect and care.

 - Accountability: Meet with Tuan once a week for 1:1 and be honest about how I’m doing.
 If I’m struggling, try to have some possible solutions prepared.

 - Quantitative measurements: Keep track of my time.
 Monitor my closed and escalated Tickets, as well as the time between ticket opening and closing.
 Keep track of my average Customer Satisfaction rating.
 Show improvements in all areas.